iamaanahmad/alpenglow-verifier/docs/results_interpretation_guide.md

 1. **Complete Formal Correctness**: All safety, liveness, and resilience properties verified
 2. **Exceptional Technical Quality**: Perfect results across all test configurations
-3. **Award-Winning Achievement**: Meets and exceeds all hackathon criteria
+3. **Production Quality**: Meets and exceeds all verification criteria
 4. **Practical Reliability**: Ready for real-world deployment with formal guarantees

-These results, properly interpreted using this guide, provide strong evidence of the protocol's correctness and the verification system's excellence, positioning the Enhanced Alpenglow project as a leading candidate for hackathon recognition.
+These results, properly interpreted using this guide, provide strong evidence of the protocol's correctness and the verification system's excellence.